-Lauri suggests, “the Mediterranean diet pattern, which is low in saturated fat, high in complex carbohydrate and high in fiber.
-Following a Mediterranean diet also increases the likelihood of achieving adequate intakes of zinc, B vitamins, vitamin A, vitamin E, magnesium and vitamin C. It uses olive oil as an added fat instead of vegetable oil like the typical western diet,” Lauri advises.
+Lauri recommends the oft-touted Mediterranean diet pattern: "It's low in saturated fat, high in complex carbohydrates and high in fiber," she explains.
+"Following a Mediterranean diet also increases the likelihood of achieving adequate intakes of zinc, B vitamins, vitamin A, vitamin E, magnesium, and vitamin C. It uses olive oil as an added fat instead of vegetable oil like the typical Western diet."

 How many calories should we be eating to maintain reproductive health?

-“Eating disorders and obesity are the primary nutrition problems most likely to interfere with reproduction in developed countries,” Lauri says.
-“Menstrual periods often cease after a ten to 15 percent decrease in normal body weight, indicating a positive balance between overall energy consumption and energy expenditure is crucial.
-Exercising too much, eating too little, and being under too much stress can lead to metabolic and hormonal problems—which can lead to the condition known as functional hypothalamic amenorrhea (HA), which can cause you to lose your menstrual cycle for several months.
-For those with HA, you may require a minimum of 2,500 calories per day to restore your cycle,” Lauri advises.
+As with most aspects of our health, it's all a balancing act: " Exercising too much, eating too little, and being under too much stress can lead to metabolic and hormonal problems," says Lauri.
+"This can lead to the condition known as functional hypothalamic amenorrhea (HA), which can cause you to lose your menstrual cycle for several months."

 2 M.A.
 Hanson et al. / International Journal of Gynecology and Obstetrics 131 S4 (2015) S213–S253